 How to make it

-- When you’re happy with the ragu you’re ready to build the lasagne.
-In an oven-proof dish, add about ⅓ of the ragu, followed by ¼ of the cheese sauce, followed by a layer of broken lasagne sheets.
+- Preheat the oven to 180˚C / 360˚F. When you’re happy with the ragu and you’re ready to build the lasagna, get a medium size oven-proof dish.
+Add about 1/3 of the ragu, followed by 1/4 of the cheese sauce, followed by a layer of broken lasagna sheets.
 Repeat this 3 times.

-- On the final layer of lasagne sheets, add the remaining cheese sauce and sprinkle over the remaining cheese.
-To make it extra special, add small knobs of butter to the top, as well as a good sprinkle of black pepper.
+- On the final layer of lasagna sheets, add the remaining cheese sauce and spread it evenly over the surface.
+Sprinkle the remaining cheese on top, and to make it extra special, add small knobs of butter to the top as well as freshly ground black pepper.
+Cover your dish with tin foil.

 - Bake in the oven for about 40mins at 180˚C. After this time, remove the foil and let your Mexican lasagna recipe get golden and crispy at the top for a further 5 to 6 minutes under the grill.